The following is a transcript of the above podcast:

 Randol White:

-And, is there a reason why SamTrans chose hydrogen over other zero emission technologies like battery electric I know there are battery electric busses in the fleet, but this was a big order.
+And is there a reason why SamTrans chose hydrogen over other zero-emission technologies like battery-electric?
+I know there are battery-electric buses in the fleet, but this was a big order.

 David Harbour: